 National wildlife refuges: Portions of Minnesota's national wildlife refuges are open to hunting.
 Restrictions are noted in the back section of the DNR Hunting Regulations Handbook.
 Check individual refuge maps for the most up-to-date information about hunting.

 Detailed information about hunting on these lands can be found in county plat books and some online resources.
 Availability of information and maps vary so you'll have to do some digging on your own to explore these areas.

 County land: Many northern counties manage state tax-forfeited lands.
 Mainly forested, these lands provide some excellent hunting opportunities.
 Check with your local county land department to see if it has a map of county lands open to hunting.

 Industrial forest land: Potlatch, Blandin, Boise-Cascade, and several other large forest products companies own and manage lands that are open to public hunting.
 If the forested land is not posted, it is open to public hunting.
-A spokesperson at Blandin noted that in some areas, gates may be closed during certain times of the season, and that may be the case with other forest product companies.
+In some areas, gates may be closed during certain times of the season, and that may be the case with other forest product companies.
 You can find a list of these lands on the forest legacy page.

 The easiest way to find out if land is public or private is to look on a detailed map.
 As important to hunting as ammunition, maps can tell who owns what parcels, where property lines begin and end, and sometimes the land topography.
 Among the most useful:

 Recreation Compass: An interactive tool to find recreation opportunities in the state.
 Search by place name, Public Land Survey (PLS) and coordinates locations (GPS).